-- 1. In almost all searches where the MP is by nature capable and willing to respond, all off track searching should be conducted with the greatest possible emphasis on detection by sound. - While such an MP's survival remains in prospect, tasking skilled searchers to employ methods that assume that the MP has become unresponsive will compromise the probability of saving the MP, even though the MP might well be alive and unresponsive. - 3.
+- In almost all searches where the MP is by nature capable and willing to respond, notwithstanding their presumed physical decline, off track searching should be conducted with the greatest possible emphasis on detection by sound. - While such an MP's survival remains in prospect, tasking skilled searchers to employ methods that assume that the MP has become unresponsive will compromise the probability of saving the MP, even though the MP might still be alive but unresponsive. - 3.
 The model confirms an effect that optimising strategy is dependent on whether the objective of the search at any given time is to save the MP's life or to find the MP alive or deceased as efficiently as possible. - 4.
 While the objective is to save life, the advantage of searching by sound over searching by sight or an intermediate method does not diminish with the passage of time.

-Conclusions 1) and 2) are represented diagrammatically in Figure 1.
+Conclusions 1) and 2) are represented diagrammatically in Figure 3.

-Figure 1 - Decision Matrix
+Figure 3 - Decision Matrix